Engee documentation

 image.png

-Now let's move on to running the model and analysing the results.
-To do this, we need to declare an auxiliary function.
+Now let's move on to running the model and analyzing the results.
+To do this, we will need to declare an auxiliary function.

 In [ ]: